ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/preparation_protonate_stru.rst

 .. dropdown:: :fa:`eye,mr-1` How to obtain ``Structure`` instance?

-    Structure can be obtained by
+    Structure can be obtained by:

     1. parsing from a file using one of the StructureParser: